Scientists Create ‘Cyborg Cockroach’ That Could One Day Save People’s Lives

 The way all of this works is by sending short electrical pulses to the roach’s antennae lobes via a set of wires connected to the microcircuit.
 These signals are perceived by the insect as obstacles and prompt an immediate reaction, making the cockroach change trajectory and move in a desired direction.

 For instance, an electrical signal sent to the roach’s right lobe will make it turn left and vice versa.
-This allows the operator to control the insect’s movements with the help of a tiny Bluetooth transmitter and receiver — et voila, one cyborg cockroach ready to go, wherever you tell it to.
+This allows the operator to control the insect’s movements with the help of a tiny Bluetooth transmitter and receiver, which makes for one cyborg cockroach ready to go, wherever you tell it to.

 “It’s power steering redefined,” notes the university in a humorous remark.